Azure/azure-init/doc/e2e_testing.md

 1. **Build on a matching environment**: Ensure your build environment matches the target VM OS version/distribution
 2. **Use static linking**: Configure Rust to statically link the binary (may increase binary size)
-3. **Cross-compilation**: Use cross-compilation tools to build for the target environment
-4. **Target older glibc**: Configure the linker to target an older glibc version

-This approach helps ensure the binary is built in an environment that matches the target VM OS version and libraries.

 ## How the E2E Testing Works